The Corona Virus Effect

 Cloud after cloud I speedily fell through,

-I then closed my eyes and held tight my head.
+I closed my eyes and held tight my head.

 My eyes popped open, I stared at the ceiling.